dannyhammer/engine-testing-book/README.md

 mdbook serve --open
 ```

-I intend to publish this book to a static webpage (once I figure out how!).
+Alternatively, you can view the published book [here](https://dannyhammer.github.io/engine-testing-guide/).

+## Feedback

+I am very open to feedback.
+If you notice incorrect information within the guide or want to make other improvements, please make a PR!